jordanp2002/jordanp2002/README.md

 # Jordan Pohr 👋

 Hi I am Jordan, a software developer from Canada.
 I am interested in many facets of computing and development ranging from web development to AI and machine learning.
-I am always looking to learn new technologies, improve my skillset and expand my ulitiy.
+I am always looking to learn new technologies, improve my skillset and expand my ultility

 When im not developing or playing with computer hardware, I am studying Japanese, playing games or fitness.